Generalized Fermat's principle and Snell's law for cone structures and applications: Introduction

 We aim to unify all previous generalizations within the most general framework (described in \S~\ref{sec:setting}): we consider an arbitrary background manifold $ Q $ of any dimension and a smooth interface $ \eta $ of any causal character, which divides the manifold into two regions $ Q_1,Q_2 \subset Q $.
 These regions are each endowed solely with a cone structure $ \C^1,\C^2 $, which do not necessarily match at $ \eta $.
 We will show that cone structures provide the necessary notions of causality, geodesics and orthogonality to derive all the results, although for explicit computations, it will also be useful to work with compatible Lorentz-Finsler metrics $ L_1,L_2 $.
 We consider a submanifold $ P \subset Q_1 $ of arbitrary codimension as the source, and an embedded curve $ \alpha $ in $ Q_2 $ as the receiver, whose parametrization measures the ``arrival time''.
 Both $ P $ and $ \alpha $ can have, a priori, any causal character, although we will find certain restrictions on them a posteriori.
 Moreover, the extension of $ \alpha $ to a timelike submanifold $ B $ (as in \cite{PP98}) can also be incorporated within our general framework (see Appendix~\ref{app:receiver}).

 The main result (Theorem~\ref{thm:snell}) fully generalizes Fermat's principle and Snell's law to this setting.
 It states that, under some restrictions on the test curves (see Remark~\ref{rem:restrictions}), a lightlike curve $ \gamma $ is a critical point of the arrival time functional if and only if it is orthogonal to $ P $, it is a cone geodesic (i.e., a locally horismotic curve) in each cone structure, and it satisfies the generalized Snell's law at the interface (Equation~\eqref{eq:snell}).
-In this generalized version, the law admits the following geometric interpretation: \begin{quote} Snell's law states that the incident direction $ \dot{\gamma}(\tau^-) $ and the refracted direction $ \dot{\gamma}(\tau^+) $ of a trajectory $ \gamma $ crossing the interface $\eta$ at $ \gamma(\tau) $ must satisfy
+In this generalized version, the law admits the following geometric interpretation: \begin{quote} Snell's law states that, in order to be a critical point of the arrival time functional, the incident direction $ \dot{\gamma}(\tau^-) $ and the refracted direction $ \dot{\gamma}(\tau^+) $ of a trajectory $ \gamma $ crossing the interface $\eta$ at $ \gamma(\tau) $ must satisfy

 where $ \dot{\gamma}(\tau^-)^{\perp_{\C^1}} $ and $ \dot{\gamma}(\tau^+)^{\perp_{\C^2}} $ are the hyperplanes tangent to the cone structures $ \C^1 $ and $ \C^2 $ along the incident and refracted directions, respectively, at $ \gamma(\tau) \in \eta $. \end{quote} Snell's formula applies whenever it is well defined, that is, when both an incident and a refracted trajectory actually exist.
 It can also be explicitly expressed in coordinates (Equation~\eqref{eq:snell_coord}) and, as expected, it reduces to the Finslerian version found in \cite{MP23} in the time-independent case (Equation~\eqref{eq:snell_natural}) and to the classical formula in the isotropic Euclidean space (see Example~\ref{ex:classical_laws}).
 The generalized law of reflection (Corollary~\ref{thm:reflection}) is also obtained as a direct consequence of Fermat's principle when the wave is forced to return to the first medium after hitting the interface---in fact, it will be seen as a particular case of Snell's law.
 Naturally, the relativistic and Finslerian versions of Fermat's principle are also recovered from this general formulation when both cone structures match at the interface.